Stanley Larson Welsh

-Stanley Larson Welsh (born 1928) is an American botanist.
-He has worked as professor of integrative biology at Brigham Young University for 44 years and was the founding curator of that university's herbarium, which is named after him.
-His fields are North American and Tahitian flora, especially the genera Astragalus, Oxytropis and Atriplex.
+Stanley Larson Welsh (September 7, 1928 – January 30, 2025) was an American botanist.
+He worked as professor of integrative biology at Brigham Young University for 47 years and was the founding curator of that university's herbarium, which is named after him.
+His fields were North American and Tahitian flora, especially the genera Astragalus, Oxytropis and Atriplex.
+Welsh died on January 30, 2025, at the age of 96.